Cedar8344/ores/Reference_Implementation/Devices_Integration_Prototyping.md

 ## Energy Power Plane (perspective)

 1. **Generation**: Mainly the solar panel with micro inverter.
-Current typical configuration is one micro inverter (2kW) with 4 solar panels (500W each).
+Current standard configuration is one micro inverter (2kW) with 4 solar panels (500W each).
-2. **Storage**: Either all-in-one “device centric”solution, like portable power station, or the “system centric” one consists of battery module with BMS(Battery Management System), PCS(Power Conversion System), ie. ESS(Energy Storage System).
-The former is more convenient to install, but the communication with external might not be fully supported.
-The latter has better communication support with external, especially with EMS.
-This ESS is the major part of the concern of the prototyping.
+2. **Storage**: Either an all-in-one “device centric” solution, such as a portable power station, or the “system centric” solution consisting of a battery module utilizing the BMS (Battery Management System), PCS (Power Conversion System), and ESS(Energy Storage System).
+The former is more convenient to install, but may not fully support external communication.
+The latter has better support for external communications, especially with EMS.
+The ESS is the major concern of the prototype.
-3. **Consumption**: Some appliances can communicate with home automation platform.
-Others may not, in this case, we need smart plug to collect information from.
+3. **Consumption**: Some appliances can communicate with home automation platforms while others may not.
+In this case, we need smart plug to collect information from.
-4. **Grid**: In order to feed power energy back to grid, it is necessary to meet regulations, to get qualification.
-Under most condition for the time being, we may need to limit the power energy feed back to grid.
+4. **Grid**: In order to feed power energy back to grid, it is necessary to meet local regulations/qualifications.
+For the time being, we may need to limit the power energy feed into the grid.
 5. **Smart Electric Panel**: Mainly the AC bus is represented here, one of the major important pieces of the system.
-6. **Smart Plug, Smart Meter**: To collect appliances and house power energy related data information.
-To make the system easier and better to do energy management and optimization.
+6. **Smart Plug, Smart Meter**: To collect appliance and home power related metrics.
+This will make energy management and optimization more efficient for the system.

 ## Control and Management Plane (perspective)

 1. Home Automation Platform/Framework
-- Home Assistant: Active open source project，implemented with Python，on Raspberry Pi.
+- Home Assistant: Active open source project，implemented with Python，on a Raspberry Pi.
 Support Matter, Zigbee, Thread, etc. From user’s standpoint, the most of its beauty is its “software defined” or “intent based” feature.
 For home EMS，the home automation platform might be the most fundamental part.
  - OpenEMS: implemented with Java, started by FENECON GmbH.
  - Amazon Alexa, Apple HomeKit, Google Nest, etc.
 2. Communication Standard: Zigbee, Matter, Thread, S2.
-3. Integration and Add-on: For Home Assistant, Integration are pieces of software to connect to other software and platforms.
-Add-ons provide additional functionality, for example, to extend S2 Resource Manager functionality.
+3. Integration and Add-on: For the Home Assistant, Integration subsists of pieces of software that connect to other software and platforms.
+Add-ons can provide additional functionality.
+For example, we can extend the S2 Resource Manager functionality.
-3. Automation and Script: Automation in Home Assistant allow you to automatically respond to things that happen.
-Similar to automation, scripts are repeatable actions that can be run.
-For the prototyping, we may utilize these primitives to implement those basic energy flexibility scenario.
+3. Automation and Script: Automation in Home Assistant allows you to automatically respond to real-time events.
+Similar to automation, scripts are replicable actions that can be run with minimal user oversight.
+For the prototype, we will utilize these primitives to implement basic energy flexibility scenarios.

 ## Energy Flexibility Scenario

 1. Supercharge Solar: Utilize the energy generated by solar as much as possible.
-2. Time-based Control: Optimize the energy usage based on the time duration price of the power utility, save money as much as possible.
+2. Time-based Control: Optimize the energy usage based around peak usage periods and price of the electricity to save the user money.
-3. S2: eight flexibility patterns, and five control types.
+3. S2: Provide eight flexibility patterns and five control types.

 ## Problem Statement (bottom up)

-Within the context of the prototyping phase#1 plan and implementation, since we will base our prototyping on the home automation platform, we can leverage those mechanism already there, it may not need to implement much.
-Mainly two aspects of problems are expected to develop solution and implementation so far, to describe with S2 terms here.
+Within the context of the prototyping phase#1 plan and implementation,  we will base our prototyping on the home automation platform.
+We can leverage existing mechanisms, and may not need to implement much.
+We expect to develop and implement solutions to the following two problems to be described with S2 terms:
 1. With Resource Manager (RM): An adaption layer abstraction and standardization between the CEM (standard) communication protocol and the lower layer (inner, propriety) protocol of different ESS devices.
-2. With Customer Energy Manager (CEM): Abstraction, and standardization to support those energy flexibility scenario by implementation.
+2. With Customer Energy Manager (CEM): Abstraction and standardization to support energy flexibility scenarios by implementation.

 ## Phase#1 Implementation